 22. Who is your insurance company?

-Although this factor is last on this list, in reality, it is likely the most important factor that affects car insurance rates.
+Although this factor is last on this list, in reality, it is likely the most important factor that affects car insurance rates in Michigan.

 Finding The Right Auto Insurance Company

-Now that you know the top 22 factors that affect car insurance rates, it is essential that you find the best auto insurance company to protect you, your family, your vehicle and your property.
+Now that you know the top 22 factors that affect car insurance rates in Michigan, it is essential that you find the best auto insurance company to protect you, your family, your vehicle and your property.

 To help you make that determination, please order your FREE copy of our book, “Attorneys’ Guide to the Best Auto Insurance Companies And The Ones Our Attorneys Recommend That You Should Avoid.”